-We’ve all been there before.
-One moment you are walking down the street with your family, and all of a sudden, a mass of fur appears in the corner of your vision.
+One moment you’re walking down the street with your family, and all of a sudden, a mass of fur appears in the corner of your vision.
 Your heart jumps for a moment as instinct takes over.
 Was that a bear or a furry dog?

-But when you turn your head, it’s not a bear sneaking up on you.
-Instead it is a friendly canine, tongue lolling about and loving life.
-Your moment of fear is replaced with a sudden rush of “oh my god, it’s so adorable.”
-Seriously, what a rollercoaster of emotions.
+But when you turn your head, it’s not a bear that’s sneaking up on you.
+It’s a friendly dog, tongue lolling about and loving life.
+Your moment of fear is replaced with a sudden rush of “oh my god, it’s so cute.”
+What a rollercoaster of emotions.

 The best part about dogs is that they come in all shapes and sizes.
-Thus, we have put together a list of our favorite dog breeds that look like bears.
-So the next time this happens to you, you’ll be prepared to call them out.
+So, we have put together a list of our favorite dog breeds that look like bears.
+And the next time this happens to you, you’ll be prepared to call them out.

 RECOMMENDED: 15 Blue-Eyed Dog Breeds